Lunatic Lateral: The play

-With just three seconds left in regulation and the score tied at 24–24, Jones took the snap and handed the ball off to Stevenson on a draw play with the Raiders playing in prevent defense, presumably to run the clock out and send the game to overtime.
-Stevenson eluded several Raiders defenders and ran the ball 23 yards towards the right sideline to the Las Vegas 32-yard-line.
-With Raiders safety Duron Harmon closing in, Stevenson pitched the ball to Meyers, who ran back to the 40-yard-line before throwing the ball towards the middle of the field and roughly 12 yards backwards towards Mac Jones' vicinity, unaware that Raiders defender Chandler Jones, who had just earlier missed a tackle on Stevenson during the play, was guarding him.
-Chandler Jones intercepted the ball and stiff-armed Mac Jones to the ground before running the ball back to the New England endzone for the Raiders' improbable game-winning touchdown.
+With just three seconds left in regulation and the score tied 24–24, Jones took the snap and handed the ball off to Stevenson on a draw play with the Raiders playing in prevent defense, presumably to run the clock out and send the game to overtime.
+Stevenson eluded several Raiders defenders and ran the ball 23 yards towards the right sideline to the Las Vegas 32-yard line.
+With Raiders safety Duron Harmon closing in, Stevenson pitched the ball a short distance over his shoulder to Meyers, who ran back to the 40-yard line before throwing the ball towards the middle of the field and roughly 12 yards backwards towards Mac Jones's vicinity, unaware that Raiders defensive end Chandler Jones, who had earlier missed a tackle on Stevenson during the play, was guarding him.
+Jones then intercepted the ball and stiff-armed New England quarterback Mac Jones to the ground before running the ball back 48 yards for the improbable game-winning touchdown.

-Chandler Jones, who had played for the Patriots from 2012 to 2015, was officially credited with a fumble recovery instead of an interception despite Meyers' lateral never hitting the ground, due to the backwards motion of the ball.
+Chandler Jones, who had played for the Patriots from 2012 to 2015, was credited with a fumble recovery due to the backwards motion of the ball.
 He later described to Peter King of NBC Sports: